psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

 ### 2. Navigating the File System
 To navigate the file system, we need to be able to

-* see where we are – our current location in the file system
+* See where we are – our current location in the file system
-* see what's there – which files and directories are housed in the current directory
+* See what's there – which files and directories are housed in the current directory
-* jump around – change our current location to a new location in the file system
+* Jump around – change our current location to a new location in the file system

 #### 2.1. `pwd` – Print Working Directory
 The `pwd` command lets us see where we are.
 It will display the path down the file tree from the very top, "root", all the way down to your current location.
 (Your current directory, without the whole path, might be displayed in your prompt or in the title bar of your terminal window.)